 Some trees may, by nature or through training, have two or three main trunks coming from close to the ground although most will have a single straight trunk.
 Shrubs have many main stems and don’t normally have an obvious trunk, although it is sometimes possible to prune and train some of them to have a central stem and look tree-like, just as some small trees can look shrub-like.
-So there is no hard-and-fast rule to separates trees from shrubs except that we usually call a shorter plant with several stems a shrub and a taller plant with one or a few stems a tree.
+You can see from this that there is no hard-and-fast rule to separate trees from shrubs.
+The simple answer is that we usually call a shorter plant with several stems a ‘shrub’ and a taller plant with one or a few stems a ‘tree’.

 Shrubs have many uses in the garden.
 If the trees form the bones of your landscape, then shrubs are the muscle.
 They give structure and permanence.
 They form a backdrop to the open areas we use for play or entertaining.
 By playing with their different shapes, textures and leaf colors, we can create a vibrant flow of forms across the garden that will turn a walk outside into an adventure.